-Line 5: Managed Net Energy for Load
+Line 5: Net Energy for Load (Accounting for AAEE Impacts)

 This entry must reflect the estimated impact of AAEE on the utility's annual net energy for load requirements.

 Line 6: Firm Sales Obligations

 Enter the net energy for load associated with firm (wholesale) sales obligations under long-term contracts (including generation to cover lines losses and station load).
 This must not include projected generation for sales into short-term and spot markets.